Viscount Allenby

-He was succeeded according to the special remainder by his nephew, the second Viscount.
+The first Viscount was succeeded according to a special remainder by his nephew Captain Frederick Allenby, the second Viscount.
 The latter's son, the third Viscount, who succeeded in 1984 was one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999, and sat as a crossbencher.
 As of 2020, the title is held by his son, the 4th Viscount, who succeeded in 2014.

 The family seat is Newham Lodge, near Hook, Hampshire.